vantrinh7/TimeLogProgram/README.md

 # Time Log Program

 This program helps users keep track of their weekly time budget and get priorities straight in their daily lives.
-It allows users to record their daily activities, document the duration and assign a priority to each activity.
+It allows users to record the content, document the duration and assign a priority to each activity.

 ![](misc/begin.png)  ![](misc/filled.png)